rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 cargo:warning=1 error generated.
 ```

-So it looks like some crate is trying to build c code under the hood.
+So it looks like some crate is trying to build C-code under the hood which depends on `stdlib.h`.
 That is not a problem on native build targets but it won't fly on **wasm**.

 This happens in the `basis-universal` crate, what could that be good for?
 Reading up on it's [crates.io page](https://crates.io/crates/basis-universal) we find out that it is: